 This manual contains feature descriptions and barcodes which allow you to reconfigure your reader.
-Some programming barcode labels, like the Standard Product Default Settings on page 9, require only the scan of that single label to enact the change.
+Some programming barcode labels, like the Resetting the Product Configuration to Defaults on page 9, require only the scan of that single label to enact the change.
 Most of the programming labels in this manual, however, require the reader to be placed in Programming Mode prior to scanning them.
 Scan an ENTER/EXIT barcode once to enterProgramming Mode.
 Once the reader is in Programming Mode, you can scan a number of parameter settings before scanning the ENTER/EXIT barcode a second time, which will then accept your changes, exit Programming Mode and return the reader to normal operation.